brigadecore/brigade/docs/topics/install.md

 # Installation Guide

-This guide provides detailed information about installing and configuring the Acid services.
+This guide provides detailed information about installing and configuring the Brigade services.

 ## Installing the Kubernetes Services

-Acid runs inside of a Kubernetes cluster.
+Brigade runs inside of a Kubernetes cluster.
 This section explains how to install into an existing Kubernetes cluster.

 ### Option 1: Install from GitHub Repository